Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Automatic Regressor Balancing

 where $\bmphi\colon \calZ \to \bbR^p$ is a basis function, and $\bmbeta$ is the corresponding parameter.
 Note that in this case, we consider a basis function that receives $Z$ not $X$, or we can interpret that $\bmphi(D, Z)$ only depends on $Z$ and is independent of $D$.
 Plugging this propensity score model into the Riesz representer for ATE, we can approximate the Riesz representer by

 In such cases, we define $\zeta^{-1}$ so that

 Note that we can also model the Riesz representer as

-with including $D$ in the basis function.
-The choice of basis functions depend on the heterogeneity of $\gamma_0(X)$.
+by including $D$ in the basis function.
+The choice of basis functions depends on the heterogeneity of $\gamma_0(X)$.
 As we discuss in Section~\ref{sec:automaticneyman}, if $\gamma_0(x)$ is constant for all $x$, \eqref{eq:riesz_model1} may be more appropriate.
 In contrast, if $\gamma_0(x)$ varies across $x$, \eqref{eq:riesz_model2} may be more appropriate.

 Similarly, in covariate shift adaptation, we can model the density ratio as